pnp/blog/content/post/spfx-toolkit-vscode-v-4-1-release/index.md

 ## Added support for SharePoint Framework 1.20.0

-Since [SPFx 1.20.0](https://learn.microsoft.com/en-us/sharepoint/dev/spfx/release-1.20) is officialy GA we updated the Upgrade and Validate actions to support it as well.
-Now it is possible to generate upgrade guidance to from any version to 1.20.0.
+Since [SPFx 1.20.0](https://learn.microsoft.com/en-us/sharepoint/dev/spfx/release-1.20) is officially GA we updated the Upgrade and Validate actions to support it as well.
+Now it is possible to generate upgrade guidance from any version to 1.20.0.
 It is also possible to validate the correctness of your SharePoint Framework solution in this version as well.

 Keeping up to date is the key to success and this VS Code extension will try to make this transition as easy as possible.